IBM/iot-edge-predictive-models-dsx/README.md

     sensor in Raspberry Pi
 2.	.json files are imported to create 2 Node-RED flows in Raspberry Pi or the Edge layer
 3. Node-Red ``Emitter`` running on Raspberry Pi will collect the CPU temperature sensor data and dispatch it to
     IBM IoT service in Cloud.
-Node-RED ``Collector`` flows in Raspberry Pi will also receive commands for
-	action from IoT platform in IBM Cloud and initiates action
 4. Node-RED flows running on IBM Internet of Things (IoT) platform in IBM Cloud will receive the data from
     Raspberry Pi and Analyzes the data to detect if any action needs to be taken at the edge
 5.	.json files will be imported to create the Node-RED flows in the IBM Cloud – IoT service